‘Just horrific’: 6 dead, 12 injured in Sacramento shooting, police say - NewsBreak

 “My son was a very vivacious young man,” the victim’s mother, Pamela Harris, told KCRA.
 “Fun to be around, liked to party, smiling all the time.
 Don’t bother people.
 For this to happen is crazy.
 I’m just to the point right now, I don’t know what to do.
 I don’t even feel like this is real.
 I feel like this is a dream.”

-The Sacramento Police Department has not released the names of the people killed.
+The Sacramentot Police Department has not released the names of the people killed.

 Update 4:28 p.m.
 EDT April 3: Sacramento police said they recovered “at least one firearm” at the scene of the shooting but did not release any details, The Sacramento Bee reported.
 The number of people injured in the shooting was revised upward to 12, according to a news release from the Sacramento Police Department.